Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

-Vegan Recipes: Raw Tomato and Onion Curry
+A Few Words About Raw Tomato and Onion Sambar

-Raw tomato and onion sambar/curry is a tangy curry that is appetizing.
-Normally people eat this curry with boiled rice or idli (rice dumplings).
+Raw tomato and onion sambar is a tangy curry that is appetizing.
+Normally, people eat this curry with boiled rice or idli (rice dumplings).

-This curry is considered as a healthy dish because it has vegetables, split pigeon peas (pulses), and spices.
-The cooking of this curry is very simple and less time-consuming.
-You can store the curry for 2-3 days in the refrigerator.
+This curry is considered to be a healthy dish because it has vegetables, split pigeon peas (pulses), and spices.
+Making this curry is very simple, and it isn't time-consuming.
+You can store this sambar for 2 to 3 days in the refrigerator.

-- 2 cups raw tomato, cut in 1 inch cubes
+- 2 cups raw tomato, cut in 1-inch cubes

-- 1/2 cup onion, cut in 1 inch cubes
+- 1/2 cup onion, cut in 1-inch cubes

-- 1 green chili, optional
+- 1 green chili (optional)

-- 1 tsp tamarind paste
+- 1 teaspoon tamarind paste

-- 2 tsp oil, for tempering
+- 2 teaspoons oil, for tempering

-- 1 tsp mustard seeds, for tempering
+- 1 teaspoon mustard seeds, for tempering

 - 10 curry leaves, for tempering